 Along the way you’ll find a few shops great for shopping and escaping the cold!
 Here are a few of my favorites.

 Shop Sky Boutique’s exquisite hand-selected apparel, fine jewelry, and accessories!

 Need help putting a stylish outfit together for a night out in Big Sky?
 Look no further than Sky Boutique!

 Head to Big Sky Resort (or the ski resorts in nearby Jackson Hole) in style!

 The Black Diamond Store has everything from professional ski gear to comfortable everyday apparel.

 East Slope Outdoors

-Snowshoe or Cross Country Ski on Big Sky’s Community Trails
+Snowshoe or cross-country ski on Big Sky’s trails.

 The Big Sky Community Organization looks after Big Sky’s love of outdoor recreation and open space with trails and parks that all are welcome to enjoy!

 Wintertime visitors can purchase a map of all of the town trails at the Big Sky and Greater Yellowstone Visitor Information Center or one of the many local retail stores.